OpenFn/docs/docs/manage-projects/platform-mgmt.md

 A `Project` on OpenFn is a shared workspace for a team or organization that contains their Workflows, Credentials and Collaborators scoped to that project.

-## Managing projects
+## Managing Projects

-We introduced Project table in `v2.7.14` to help users manage their OpenFn projects in a table view.
+We introduced a `Projects` table in `v2.7.14` to help users manage their OpenFn projects in a table view.
 This is the new page that you'll see everytime your login to your OpenFn account.
-On the project table, you can see the list of projects where you have been granted a collaborator access.
+When users click `Projects` in the meanu sidebar, you will see the list of projects where you have been granted a collaborator access.

 ![Project Table](/img/projects-table.png)

-## Creating a new project
+## Creating a new Project

-To create a new project, follow the following steps:
+To create a new Project, follow the following steps:

 1. Log in into your OpenFn account or navigate to projects table by clicking `Projects` on the breadcrumb if you're in a different project.